Roots in Water: Gardening as Protest, Care, and Hope

 🌿 Up Next?

-📖 Up next in the series: The Garden as Gospel → Expected July 25th
+📖 Up next in the series: The Garden as Gospel: From Eden to Revelation → Expected July 25th

 We’ll trace how the Bible’s gardens—Eden and Revelation—frame a story not of destruction, but of restoration.